 EECA funding is also available for heating and insulation.
 So if your renovation plans include a wood or pellet burner, heat pump installation or insulation, this is worth investigating.

-Be aware that accessing government funding is likely to have restrictions around the contractors you can use, and follow a careful application process.
+Accessing government funding is likely to have restrictions around the contractors you can use, and follow a careful application process.
 You may also have to repay the funding at some point in the future.

 - Using your personal credit card